 Plagiarism regulation: https://www.salleurl.edu/en/copies-regulation

-Participation: It will be based on your contribution to the class by offering ideas, asking question, helping others during class assignments, be sensitive for the learning needs of others and works toward group goals.
+- Participation: It will be based on your contribution to the class by offering ideas, asking questions, helping others during class assignments, being sensitive to the learning needs of others, and working toward group goals.
 You will be assessed on the Quality of your comments and your ability to connect with and build upon comments made by your colleagues.
-Points will also be taken off in the event of miss-use of phones, tablets or laptops, continuous side conversations or chatting, unsolicited interruptions, etc.

 Supply Chain Management by Michael H. Hugos.
 3 rd edition